The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Dioperads, (Wheeled) PROPs and Properads.

 \section{Dioperads, (Wheeled) PROPs and Properads.}

-There are several further generalizations of operad structures.
-For an operad $\O$ it is natural to consider $\O(n)$ as having $n$--inputs and one output.
+In this section we consider several further generalizations of operad structures.
+For an operad $\O$ it is natural to consider $\O(n)$ as having $n$ inputs and one output.
 The first generalization is to include multiple inputs and outputs.
-The next generalization is to allow non--connected graphs.
-Using both of them one arrives as PROPs, which where actually first historically \cite{McL,BV}.
+The next generalization is to allow non-connected graphs.
+Allowing both of them one arrives at PROPs, which were actually first historically \cite{McL,BV}.
 Restricting back to the connected graphs, one arrives at the notion of properads \cite{Val}.

-The next step, which will take us to the realm of Metatheorem 2 is to allow self--gluings.
+The next step, which will take us to the realm of mantra 2 is to allow self--gluings.
 This leads to the notions of wheeled PROPs and wheeled properads \cite{MMS}.
 Here it will become apparent that the odd gluing is essential.
-For the wheeled cases there is still a shift, which will allow to make the gluings odd.
+For the wheeled cases there is still a shift, which will allow us to make the gluings odd.
 This is intimately related to the fact that PROPs just like operads have distinct inputs and outputs.

-Finally, wheeled PROPs as they deal with non--connected graphs are the first instance where a multiplication for the BV operator and the Gerstenhaber bracket naturally appears.
+Finally, wheeled PROPs as they deal with non-connected graphs are the first instance where a multiplication for the BV operator and the Gerstenhaber bracket naturally appears.